-They can even create helpful separations between workplaces — and a source of peaceful contemplation during your hectic day.
+You can also use large house plants to create helpful separations between workplaces — and a source of peaceful contemplation during your hectic day.

 Jade, or Crassula ovata, is a small, succulent plant with small flowers.
 It requires minimal watering.